 If this does not solve the problem, check the following:

-- The lights on the projector may indicate what the problem is. - The projector's Help system can display information about common problems, if the projector is operating. - The solutions in this manual can help you solve many problems.
+- The lights on the projector may indicate what the problem is. - The solutions in this manual can help you solve many problems.

 If none of these solutions help, you can contact Epson for technical support.